 1999: Wayne Gretzky of the New York Rangers plays his final game in the NHL, a 2-1 overtime loss to the Pittsburgh Penguins at Madison Square Garden.
 Gretzky ended his career with a final point, assisting on the lone New York goal scored by Brian Leetch.
 Gretzky, who started out with the Edmonton Oilers, who he lead to four Stanley Cup championships, before playing for the Los Angeles Kings, St. Louis Blues and the Rangers, retired as the NHL's all-time leading point-scorer and holder of 61 individual records.

 1995: Future Pro Football Hall of Fame quarterback Joe Montana announces his retirement from football.
 Montana won four Super Bowl titles over his 14 seasons with the San Francisco 49ers before closing out his career with two seasons with the Kansas City Chiefs.
-He's seen here on Jan.
-22, 1989, celebrating the 49ers' win over the Cincinnati Bengals in Super Bowl XXXIII in Miami, Fla.

-1984: Actress America Ferrera, best known for her role on the TV series "Ugly Betty" and for movies like "Real Women Have Curves" and "The Sisterhood of the Traveling Pants," is born in Los Angeles, Calif.
+1984: Actress America Ferrera, best known for her role on the TV series "Ugly Betty" and for movies like "Real Women Have Curves" and "The Sisterhood of the Traveling Pants," is born in Los Angeles, California.
 She's seen here with her then-fiance, actor-director Ryan Piers Williams, on the red carpet at the 2010 Voice Awards in Hollywood on Oct.
 13, 2010.

 1983: A suicide bomber destroys the United States embassy in Beirut, Lebanon, killing 63 people, including 17 Americans.
 The attack, the deadliest on a U.S. diplomatic mission up to that time, came in the wake of the U.S. and other Western countries intervening in the Lebanese Civil war in an attempt to try to restore order and central government authority in the country.

-1981: In Pawtucket, R.I., the minor-league baseball teams Pawtucket Red Sox and Rochester Red Wings begin what would become the longest professional baseball game ever.
+1981: In Pawtucket, Rhode Island, the minor-league baseball teams Pawtucket Red Sox and Rochester Red Wings begin what would become the longest professional baseball game ever.
 The game would be suspended in the 32nd inning at 4 a.m. on April 19 and finally completed on June 23, lasting for 33 innings over eight hours and 25 minutes of playing time.

 1974: Film director Edgar Wright, known for movies such as "Shaun of the Dead," "Hot Fuzz" and "Scott Pilgrim vs. the World," is born in Poole, Dorset, England.

-1972: Film director Eli Roth, best known for directing the movies "Cabin Fever," "Hostel" and "Hostel: Part II ," as well as for his role as Donny "The Bear Jew" Donowitz in Quentin Tarantino's "Inglourious Basterds," is born in Newton, Mass.
+1972: Film director Eli Roth, best known for directing the movies "Cabin Fever," "Hostel" and "Hostel: Part II ," as well as for his role as Donny "The Bear Jew" Donowitz in Quentin Tarantino's "Inglourious Basterds," is born in Newton, Massachusetts.

 1971: Actor David Tennant, best known as the 10th incarnation of The Doctor in the BBC science-fiction series "Doctor Who," is born in Bathgate, West Lothian, Scotland.
 Tennant is also known for playing Barty Crouch Jr. in the film "Harry Potter and the Goblet of Fire" and for a supporting role in the 2011 remake of "Fright Night."